Frequently Asked Questions

 What is oxyfuel?

-Is a process that use fuel gases and oxygen to cut metals.
+Is a process that uses fuel gasses and oxygen to cut metals.

 -